-Ewen Lescop is a CNRS associate scientist.
+Ewen Lescop is a CNRS senior scientist.
 He received his Ph.D. at the ICSN in the group of Eric Guittet, with a work on a honeybee odorant-binding protein.
 He then performed postdoctoral research at Beijing University (2004-2006, C. Jin, China) and the Institute of Structural Biology (2006-2007, B. Brutscher).
 In 2007 he returned to the ICSN to develop NMR methods for proteins and study a variety of biological systems with structural-biology approaches.
 Outside the lab, Ewen is a keen and active player of traditional folk music, especially breton music, and he always likes a good meal and a drink.

 Nelly Morellet is a research engineer (CNRS-IR1).
 She obtained her Ph.D. with Jean-Claude Beloeil in 1989 at the ICSN.
 From 1990 to 2010 she studied several viral proteins by NMR (VIH-1, SIV, Birnavirus, Rotavirus…) in the group of B.P Roques then D.Scherman at the School of Pharmaceutical and Biological Sciences in Paris.
 In 2010, she joined the BCS group at the ICSN.
 She is involved in several projects: antibiotic resistance (NDM-1 protein), transposases and domesticated transposases (PiggyBac and PiggyMac proteins), and Buruli ulcer (N-Wasp protein).

 Annie Moretto is a CNRS technician.